jethromayuk/jethromay.com-2020/content/posts/migrating-my-website-to-hugo.md

 $ hugo new posts/new-post.md
 {{< / highlight >}}

-Assets: This directory is not created by default and is used when you want the contents to be processed by Hugo’s pipes.
+**Assets**: This directory is not created by default and is used when you want the contents to be processed by Hugo’s pipes.
 I utilize pipes in the following way:

 1) I retrieve the content of the stylesheet, which then passes it through PostCSS which will apply my browser prefixes.
 2) The output is then minified.